spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension/table-feature-editable.md

 ## Overview

-Table Feature Editable is a feature of the Table Component that displays an editable cell that toggles popup with a specific component (input, select, etc.).
+Table Feature Editable is a feature of the Table Component that allows editing/adding rows of the table.
 Below you can see base config of the Editable feature, that contains next options:

 `columns` - an array with config for each editable column.